strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ### Consume your API

-You can learn how to consume your API with your favorite frameworks, front end or back end programming languages by choosing one in the list below.
+You can learn how to consume your API with your favorite frameworks, front-end or back-end programming languages by choosing one in the list below.

 <IntegrationLinksAlt></IntegrationLinksAlt>